Complete Kitchen Renovation Cost in NY (Updated for 2025)

 What’s the average labor cost for cabinet installation?

-Professionals charge $100-$250 per hour in NY.
+Professionals charge $100-$250 per hour in NYC.
 Custom cabinetry from brands like Poggenpohl requires precise installation, which adds time.
 Opting for semi-custom options from Lowe’s or Home Depot can save on labor.

 How do design-build services compare to DIY?